 Top Priority: Add Daily Departures

-Now that the corridor is stabilized, the state should maximize its competitive advantage by adding trains.
-The Wolverine line should offer at least five daily round-trips.
-The branch lines should offer at least two.
+Now that the corridor is stabilized, the state should maximize its competitive advantage by adding daily roundtrips.

 The speed of these trains could also be boosted with “tilting” trainsets, which take curves at faster speeds than conventional trains.
 (The line is especially curvy east of Battle Creek).
 That change alone would reduce travel times between Chicago and Detroit by roughly 30 minutes.